wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-migrate-direct-routing/includes/2-prepare-migrate-direct-routing.md

 :::image type="content" border="false" source="../media/2-topology-diagram.png" alt-text="Topology Diagram":::

-On the left side, you have the telephone company connection in the form of a Public Switched Telephone Network (PSTN) coming into an SBC.
+On the left side, you have the telephone company connection in the form of a public switched telephone network (PSTN) coming into an SBC.
 Calls can then be routed to, for example, a Skype for Business Server, shown here as the Mediation Server.
 Or you could have calls routed to a legacy PBX like a Cisco or Avaya platform.
 In this unit, we'll be looking at Direct Routing as shown in the diagram above.

 ## Session Border Controller